DrMopa/File_Transfer_Protocol_Example/README.md

 # File_Transfer_Protocol_Example

+# This project was done in colaboration with Neal Todd

 Server Client based FTP over a Python Socket connection

 This FTP works over a reestablished direct LAN connection, and does not support any encryption nor error detection/correction.